 - Black paint, such as tempera paint or BioColor paint

-Then we worked together to add pieces of blue painters tape for the bones.
+Then work together to add pieces of blue painters tape for the bones.

-Once the tape bones were in place, we painted over the whole skeleton (and much of the paper) with black tempera paint and then black BioColor paint when we ran out of the first.
+Once the tape bones are in place, paint over the whole skeleton (and as much of the paper as you’d like) with black paint (tempera or BioColor paint work great).

 And besides making spooky, cool Halloween decor, the tape resist skeletons are a good way for kids to learn about the bones inside their body.
 And as Halloween art ideas for kids go, this one is pretty awesome.